Q5: The ground state energy of the hydrogen atom is –13.6 eV. What are the kinetic and potential energies of the electron in this state?

 −2.81 k eV is the ground state energy of a muonic hydrogen atom.

-Class 12 Physics NCERT Solutions for Chapter 12 Atom
+Class 12 Physics NCERT Solutions for Chapter 12 Atoms

+The NCERT Solutions for Class 12 Physics Chapter 12 Atoms is formulated as per the latest CBSE Syllabus 2023-24.
 The NCERT Class 12 Solutions for Physics Chapter 12 Atoms given here are very simple and easy to understand.
-These solutions can help the students to easily clear their doubts and have a proper understanding of the fundamentals.
+These solutions can help the students easily clear their doubts and have a proper understanding of the fundamental concepts covered in this chapter.

-Topics covered in Class 12 Physics Chapter 12 Atom are:
+Topics covered in Class 12 Physics Chapter 12 Atoms are as follows:

 Define Rutherford Atomic Model